fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 electrophysiological brain signals above 30 Hz.
 Oscillatory gamma activity (30-100 Hz) is quite broad band and thus analysis of such signals benefit from multitapering.
-For signals lower than 30 Hz it is recommend to use only a single taper, e.g. a Hanning taper as shown above.
+For signals lower than 30 Hz it is recommend to use only a single taper, e.g., a Hanning taper as shown above.
 Beware that in the example below multitapers are used to analyze low frequencies, because there are no gamma band effects in this particular dataset.